 - In the anime Magical Pokaan, Pachira does not show up on a normal digital camera but is perfectly visible when viewed with an infrared camera.

-- If there are any actual Holy Relics, these things will kill a vampire even if they're just in close proximity.
-However, these are rarely used.
-Some variations have the relics only being effective when the faith of the wielder is strong.
-In other variations, the relic is only effective if the vampire believes that it can harm them.
+- If there are any actual Holy Relics lying around, these things will often kill a vampire even if they're just in close proximity.
+Again, some variations have the relics' effectiveness dependent on the faith of the wielder, the vampire, or both.

-- Can turn into bats, wolves, or wisps of smoke for travel.
+- Can turn into bats, wisps of smoke, or wolves for travel.
 (Bats are by far the most common.)
 A rare transformation featuring prominently in early literature (such as Dracula) was the ability to turn into elemental dust in moonlight.
-A connection to bats isn't part of older vampire folklore because all vampire bats are native only to the New World.
+A connection to bats isn't part of older vampire folklore because all vampire bats are native only to the New World, and wolves aren't used today because of the rivalry between vampires and werewolves.

-- Can turn into other creatures that drink blood: vampire bats, mosquitoes, ticks.
+- Relatedly, can turn into other creatures that drink blood: vampire bats, mosquitoes, ticks.
 (Sometimes they become a single creature, more rarely a whole flock/swarm.)

 - Unaided flight in human form.